ericd7/android-app/README.md

   - `layout/`: XML layout files
   - `values/`: String, color, and style definitions

-## Getting Started
+## Development Workflow

 ### Prerequisites

-- Android Studio Arctic Fox (2020.3.1) or newer
+- Android Studio (for building and running)
+- Cursor (for code editing)
 - Android SDK 21 or higher
 - Kotlin 1.8.10 or newer

-### Building the Project
+### Workflow

-1. Clone this repository
+1. Edit code in Cursor
-2. Open the project in Android Studio
+2. Open the project in Android Studio to build and run
-3. Sync the project with Gradle files
-4. Build and run the application on an emulator or physical device
+3. Test on an emulator or physical device through Android Studio

+You can use the `open-in-android-studio.bat` script to quickly open the project in Android Studio.

 ## Game Development